paulnicholsen27/code_challenge_restaurants/README.md

     - Push to your github
     - On github, click the green button “Create pull request”
     - Make sure your name is in the comment field, and submit

+*Ask if you have questions or run into a problem!*

 # Object Relations Code Challenge - Restaurants